celedev/LuaCollectionViewTuto/readme.md

-# WordsCollection
+# CollectionViewTuto

-Words Collection is a UICollectionView-based CodeFlow tutorial application written entirely in Lua.
+CollectionViewTuto is the application created in the [CodeFlow tutorial on celedev.com](https://www.celedev.com/tutorial/).

-This application displays the individual words of a text file in a UICollectionView and includes the support for zooming and rotating a word cell.
+CollectionViewTuto is a UICollectionView-based CodeFlow application written entirely in Lua.
+This This application displays the individual words of a text file in a UICollectionView and includes the support for zooming and rotating a word cell.

-CollectionViewDemo shows many aspects of the interaction between Lua code and Objective-C in CodeFlow.
+CollectionViewTuto shows many aspects of the interaction between Lua code and Objective-C in CodeFlow.
 It also illustrates the use of a text resource from the Lua code in CodeFlow.

 ## Configuration required